 4. Don’t tell anyone how much you are willing to spend at the start.

 Picture this: You get terrific scripts for videos that send you and your bosses over the moon.
 Then you reveal the budget, and it turns out you can’t afford any of them.
 Three things can happen: You butcher the ideas to make them fit the budget, which results in a shitty version of what you intended to make (bad move).
 You start the pitching process from scratch (worse move - you’re officially wasting time).
 And finally, you have to convince the board to give you more money (risky move).

 How to avoid that f@ck-up: When you reveal your budget at the get-go, you get the best ideas that are fine-tuned for your financial capabilities.
 You save time.
 And time is money.

-HINT: If you don’t know how much to allocate to a campaign, send out an RFI with specific references.
+HINT: If you don’t know how much to allocate to a video marketing campaign, send out an RFI with specific references.
 You’ll get a precise ballpark figure fast.

-Too many times, we’ve created videos that were thrown on youtube or any other streaming platform without any promotional plan.
+Too many times, we’ve created videos that were thrown on youtube channel or any other streaming or social media platform without any promotional plan.
 And then, the client is surprised that it’s not effective.
 Duh.
 It’s not like the movie, “Field of Dreams.”
 You’re not Kevin Costner building a baseball field.
 If you build it, they will not come.
 You have to go to them.

 Looks familiar, right?
 Hurts, doesn’t it? ;)

 A real-life example how we managed with the common video marketing mistake.

 Numbered lists are fine and all, but today I want to share with you a story from the trenches.